Best Sites to Find a No Fee NYC Apartment in 2023

 Which one are you more like to negotiate with?

-Obviously, the renter who find the apartment on RENTBETTA.com is more likely to get a discount, as you won't need to pay a 1 month OP if they rent your apartment.
+Obviously, the renter who found the apartment on RENTBETTA.com is more likely to get the discount, as you won't need to pay a 1 month OP if they rent your apartment.

-So even if the landlord is the one cutting the check, you're still leaving money on the table if you work with a broker.
+So even if the landlord is the one cutting the check, you're still leaving money on the table if you work through a broker.

 Find an apartment on RENTBETTA.com to truly cut out the broker fee.